© 2020 All rights reserved

 The mission of Sheltering Arms is to close opportunity gaps stemming from systemic racism by transforming the lives of children and their families through high-quality, equitable early childhood education and leadership in the field.

-Join us as Sheltering Arms celebrates Blythe Keeler Robinson, our President, and CEO for 10 years of leadership and our organization for 135 years of serving children and families.
-This retrospective conversation will be focusing on the vision of Sheltering Arms for the next 10 years.
+Dr. David Wall Rice sat down with President & CEO Blythe Keeler Robinson to discuss her 10 years of leadership and our organization for 135 years of serving children and families.
+This retrospective conversation also focuses on the vision of Sheltering Arms for the next 10 years.

 Sheltering Arms is pleased to announce the addition of five new members to its Board of Directors, Carice Anderson, Julie Anderson, Reginald Chever, II, David O'Banion and Michelle Sanchez Boyce and new Chair of the Board, Patrick Warren.